momchilovv/Off-Road.World/README.md

 Stay up-to-date with the latest off-road news.
 Our News page uses a powerful API to fetch off-road-related articles.
 Never miss a beat when it comes to off-road adventures.

 ### 🚀 Events
 Discover upcoming off-road events from around the world.
-Each event comes with detailed information, including:
+Each event comes with detailed information, like:

 - Event Name
 - Description
 - Start Date and Time
-- Created Date
+- Event Type (ex.
+Enduro, ATV, UTV, etc.)
+- Location (Country, City and Address)
 - Number of Participants
-- Event Type
+-
-- Location (Country, City and Address)

 ### 🛒 Marketplace
 Buy and sell off-road vehicles in our Marketplace.
 Connect with fellow enthusiasts and find the perfect ride for your next adventure.